Feedback Crash Course

 – Jonathan Brack, Fund for Shared Insight

-• Evaluate your current feedback practice
+• Evaluate your current feedback practice using the Feedback Quiz

-• Collaborate with peers and expert mentors
+• Collaborate with peers in breakout groups

 • Create a custom feedback plan